-The president, like most other American citizens, must pay taxes and file a tax return.
-The same laws that govern American taxpaying citizens apply to the president.
-If he has too little withheld, he could end up owing money to the IRS.
-If he has too much withheld from his paycheck, he could get a refund.
+The president, like other American citizens, must pay individual income taxes and file a tax return.
+The same laws that govern taxpaying American citizens apply to the president because, despite the office, they are still considered a citizen.

 Can the president of the U.S. receive a tax refund?

 U.S. presidents file and pay taxes just like the rest of us; they must follow the same laws that other taxpayers do.
 If they have too little withheld, they could end up owing money to the IRS.
 If they have too much withheld from their paycheck, they could get a refund.

 Is the president required to disclose their tax returns?

 Even though the president must file a tax return, they aren’t required to share information on their tax return with the public.
 That’s because the same laws that protect taxpayers also protect the president.

 The president’s salary is about $400,000 per year.
 For some elected individuals, this means they take a pay cut when they become president.